kakshay21/verify_email/README.md

-# verify_email
+# verify-email

-``verify_email`` can verify if the email exists or not by checking the domain name and pinging and verifying the handler.
+``verify-email`` can verify if the email exists or not by checking the domain name and pinging and verifying the handler.

 ## Features
 TODO